readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 ===========

 .. meta::
-   :description: To fund Read the Docs, we built an ad platform that doesn't track users and respects their privacy.
+   :description lang=en: To fund Read the Docs, we built an ad platform that doesn't track users and respects their privacy.

 Read the Docs is a large, free web service.